 The Study methods provided sufficient details regarding CT reconstruction and acquisition parameters to verify consistency.

-Sufficient data for analysis was included to conduct Bland-Altman analysis to calculate bias and limits of agreement for one or both of RA-950 and Perc 15.
+Sufficient data for analysis was included to conduct Bland-Altman analysis to calculate bias and limits of agreement for one or both of RA-950 and Perc15.

 Subjects were scanned twice or more with less than or equal to a 4 month interval between CT scans with the intent of eliminating the influence of possible disease progression on the bias and precision estimates 44.